The Honda F1 RA1082-001: Calibrating a KERS Legend at Bourne HPP

 That is where Lee from Formula Car Hire stepped in.
 Having acquired the genuine, stamped RA1082-001 chassis, Lee set out on a dedicated mission of craftsmanship to return this legend to live operational status for exhibitions, displays, and corporate events.

 Lee executed a brilliant piece of motorsport matchmaking.
-He sourced a naturally aspirated Advanced Engine Research (AER) P57 3.5-litre V6 and mated it to a lightning-fast Hewland 6-speed sequential gearbox.
-To govern this bespoke powertrain configuration, the car is now running on a top-tier Life Racing F88RS ECU, the perfect electronic brain for managing a high-revving formula engine package.
+He sourced a naturally aspirated Advanced Engine Research (AER) P57 3.4-litre V6 and mated it to a lightning-fast Hewland 6-speed sequential gearbox.
+To govern this bespoke powertrain configuration, the car is now running on a top-tier Life Racing F88RS ECU, providing the real-time processing speeds, deterministic control loops, and complex parameter strategies required to manage a high-revving formula powertrain.

 The car that birthed the modern hybrid era had effectively been reborn as a pure, screaming, naturally aspirated V6 display car.